 This isn't to say that Discord is unusable.
 Slack just has more polish, and that gives it an edge in this category.

 Slack offers video chat.
 A lot of their customers pay for Zoom.
 How much more do I really need to say?
 Audio and video calls simply aren't one of Slack's strengths.

-Discord, however, excels here.
+Discord, however, excels on the AV front.
 Audio channels are what Discord built its reputation around.
 Gamers left the service running in the background on their computers, so they could talk to each other while playing online games.
 It's important for audio chats to have very little lag in that context, and Discord delivers—Slack, meanwhile, is lacking on that front.
 Discord's sound quality is also much better, and there are all kinds of options Slack lacks.
 You can adjust the volume for everyone in the conversation, for example.